According to Evaluation of selected high-starch flours as ingredients in canine diets:

 Millet, although classified as cereal crops, are seed grasses.
 Millet provides B Vitamins and is good a gluten-free source of fiber, yet still difficult on digestion.
 Millet should not be fed to dogs with thyroid issues due to its thyroid inhibiting properties.

 Flax is not a cereal grain, as it is sometimes confused.
-Rich in soluble fiber though, flax is known to be a great plant source of omega-3 essential fatty acids.
-As a source of soluble fiber, flax is a healthy ingredient in dog food, although the type of omega-3 provided in flax is unavailable to your dog.
-He has no way of converting inactive ALA into usable omega-3.
+Rich in soluble fiber though, flax is known to be a great plant source of omega-3 essential fatty acids, although this type of omega-3 is unavailable to your dog.
+Dogs have no way of converting inactive ALA into usable omega-3.
 For this reason, dogs should only be given fish oil for omega-3.

 Oats are a high fiber cereal grain, and if minimally processed, provide some good nutritional value.
 The fiber content of oats can be beneficial for a dog's colon health, however, a dog's colon is better supported with probiotics than with cereal grains.

 Cites and References